Catch The Marble in My Mouth at PhysFestNYC, January 9th and 10th

 — Sarah Sanford (Faculty Pig Iron School and Rowan University)

 The Marble In My Mouth is an original piece of devised theater.
-It asks the question: What happens when love has nowhere to go?
-If your grief were to take physical form, what would it become?
-How do we keep moving forward when what we want most is behind us?
-Enter the Squonk, here to help, nudge, move, push, eventually SHOVE Glen into the Deep Down of his grief.
-Memories become tone poems, his love becomes a hand dance, his frustration becomes a night at the cabaret; it doesn’t make sense, but neither does grief.
+It asks: What happens when love has nowhere to go?
+If grief could take shape and speak back, what would it become?
+Enter the Squonk, a strange, tender, relentless creature born of sorrow.
+It arrives not to comfort but to guide, nudge, push, and eventually shove Glen into the depths of his mourning.
+As versions of himself multiply, memories dissolve into tone poems, love turns into a hand dance, and frustration becomes cabaret, nothing follows ordinary logic, but neither does grief.